whisthq/whist/README.md

 In all other cases, select the first option ("Create a merge commit"). **Never** make a squash commit.
 If you want cleaner git history, rewrite and force-push your own branch (with carefully-applied `git rebase`), then merge it into dev.

-#### Your branch is yours.
-Our branches are _ours_.

-In general, feel free to rebase your personal feature branches, amend commit messages/commits for clarify, force-push, or otherwise rewrite git history on them.

-However, in the less common case where multiple people are working on a single feature together, they belong on a single feature branch with consistent history.
-The usual rules of not rewriting published commits apply there.
-Before making a PR into dev, the point person for that feature should let everyone else know to stop working on that branch and rebase the feature onto dev.

 ### On commit logs